kathleenwest/Azure-Virtual-Machine-Web-App-Demo-Project/README.md

 6. Click Review + Create and carefully review your virtual machine settings
 7. Create your virtual machine (VM).
 This process may take awhile but a notification will inform you that your resource is created when it is ready.
 8. Take a look at your newly created and running resource.
-9. Stop the machine if your are done using it or continue to the next section.
+9. Stop the machine if you are done using it or continue to the next section.

 Note: We chose not to reserve a Public IP address.
 The one shown in the VM overview is temporary for only when the VM is running and will change the next time you start the VM.